Do you want to make your stay special? dive with us ..

 Open water: 4 (lake)

-As a PADI Open Water Diver, you will be trained to a maximum depth of 18 meters / 60 feet and qualified to dive in conditions that are equal to or better than what you have been trained in.
+As a PADI Open Water Diver, you will be trained to a maximum depth of 18 meters / 60 feet and qualified to dive in conditions that are the same or better than what you have been trained in.

 It will truly be the beginning of a life full of underwater adventures.